Isadare-Oreoluwa/Isadare-Oreoluwa/README.md

 4. **Run the provided SQL scripts to replicate the analysis.**

 ## Contact
-For any questions or inquiries, please reach out to [your email](mailto:isadare.ore@gmail.com).
+For any questions or inquiries, please reach out to [me](mailto:isadare.ore@gmail.com).